-To show that our semantics is not too weak, we compare it to noninterference, a formalization of information use for automata found in prior security research [15].
+To show that our semantics is strong enough, we compare it to noninterference, a prior formalization of information use for automata [7].
 This definition examines how an input to an automaton affects the automaton's output.
 Our approach is similar but uses POMDPs instead of automata.
-We relate the two models by defining how an automaton can implement a strategy for a quotiented POMDP, which allows us to prove that the cognitive definition implies a form of noninterference (Theorem 3).
+We relate the two models by defining how an automaton can implement a strategy for a quotiented

+POMDP, which allows us to prove that the cognitive definition implies a form of noninterference (Theorem 3).
 On the other hand, we show that an agent can obey the behaviorist definition while still exhibiting interference.
-However, interestingly, such interference cannot actually further the restricted purpose showing that the behaviorist definition is still strong enough to prevent interference for that purpose.
+However, interestingly, such interference cannot further the restricted purpose showing that the behaviorist definition is strong enough to prevent interference for that purpose.

-Since an action's purpose can depend upon how it fits into a chain of actions, we focus on posthoc auditing.
+Since an action's purpose can depend upon how it fits into a chain of actions, we focus on post-hoc auditing.
 Nevertheless, other enforcement mechanisms can employ our semantics.
 Despite focusing on privacy policies, our semantics and algorithm may aid the enforcement of other policies restricting the use of information to only certain purposes, such as those governing intellectual property.

 Contributions and Outline.
 We start by reviewing related work and POMDPs (Sections 2 and 3).
 Our first contribution is definitional: we use our quotienting characterization of information use to provide both the cognitive and behaviorist definitions of complying with a purpose restriction on information use (Section 4).
 Our second contribution is our auditing algorithm accompanied by theorems of soundness and a qualified form of completeness (Section 5).
 Our final contribution is relating our formalization to noninterference with a theorem showing that the cognitive definition implies noninterference (Sections 6).
 We end with conclusions (Sections 7).
+All proofs are in a related technical report [8].